phetdam/kenkyusha_proj/doc/config_format.md

 * **fig_cmap**

   Specifies the color map used to paint the lines in the figure if **save_fig** has value 1.
 Must be a string that is a valid color map from `matplotlib.cm`.
+A good standard color map choice is `"viridis"`.

+* **plot_kwargs**

+  Specifies per-line keyword arguments to pass to `matplotlib.axes.Axes.plot` if **save_fig** has value 1.
+Must be an array, either empty if no keyward arguments are to be passed, or containing the same number of JSON objects as the number of models present in the configuration file.
+See [**models**](#models) for details on specifying models in a configuration file.
+If no keyword arguments are to be specified for a line/model, an empty JSON object can be used, else write valid key/value pairs in the JSOn object that are interpretable by `matplotlib.axes.Axes.plot`.

 **Example:**